Asian stocks follow Wall Street higher on trade optimism

 Traders were encouraged by President Donald Trump's plan to meet Beijing's chief trade envoy.
 Economists say a final settlement to the sprawling dispute is unlikely this year, but some traders are hoping for a cease-fire on further tariff hikes or other issues.

-Markets have soared and fallen during 12 previous rounds of talks that produced scant progress toward ending the costly fight over Beijing's trade surplus and technology ambitions.
+Markets have soared and fallen during 12 previous rounds of talks that produced no progress toward ending the costly fight over Beijing's trade surplus and technology ambitions.

 "It looks like investors are positioning themselves for a potentially favorable outcome," said Fawad Razaqzada of Forex.com in a report.
 "Are investors setting themselves up for disappointment?"